chrisfelixgil/palworld-dedicated-server/README.md

 ## 🔧 Configuration Options

 The server comes with optimized settings for:
-- 🥚 Egg hatching
+- 🥚 Egg hatching (2x faster by default)
 - 🍖 Food consumption
-- ⚔️ PvP settings
+- ⚔️ PvP settings (friendly fire disabled)
 - 🏗️ Building mechanics
 - 💀 Death penalties
 - And much more!